jacob13smith/COMP8047-Project/docs/Future Enhancements.md

 - Make it so same data isn't always encrypted to the same output

 - More complex data saved in records

+- Request updates from network when program launches (for missed updates)